torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 (-> BUG), memory offlining will keep retrying until it eventually succeeds.

-When offlining is triggered from user space, the offlining context can be terminated by sending a fatal signal.
+When offlining is triggered from user space, the offlining context can be terminated by sending a signal.
 A timeout based offlining can easily be implemented via::

 	% timeout $TIMEOUT offline_block | failure_handling